cacology/characters/text/158-159_An_Amorist/An_Amorist_158.md

 a Reception, that he wonders how he does/ fail of it every where elſe.
 His Paſſion is as/ eaſily ſet on Fire as a Fart, and as ſoon out/ again.
-He is charged an primed with Love-/
+He is charged and primed with Love-/
 Powder like a Gun, and the leaſt Sparkle of an/
 Eye gives Fire to him, and off he goes, but/ ſeldom, or never, hits the Mark.
 He has com-/